gopheracademy/gopheracademy-web/content/advent-2015/composable-pipelines-improvements.md

-Very briefly, the implementation of SciPipe consists of the pattern above with the addition of a specialized process type (`ShellProcess`), that can take a shell command pattern and generate a component out of that with one in-port per input file, and out-port per output file, and that will fire off tasks executing the shell command for every full set of inputs received on the in-ports (read more in the [SciPipe README](https://github.com/samuell/scipipe/blob/master/README.md)).
+Very briefly, the implementation of SciPipe consists of the pattern above with the addition of a specialized process type (`ShellProcess`), that can take a shell command pattern and generate a component out of that with one in-port per input file, and out-port per output file, and that will fire off tasks executing a formatted shell command for every full set of inputs received on the in-ports (read more in the [SciPipe README](https://github.com/samuell/scipipe/blob/master/README.md)).

-SciPipe is still in the prototype phase, but there are a fair number of toy examples in the [examples folder](https://github.com/samuell/scipipe/tree/master/examples), that are fully working, so the basic idea seems to be working.
+SciPipe is still in prototype phase but there are a fair number of fully working toy examples in the [examples folder](https://github.com/samuell/scipipe/tree/master/examples), so the basic idea seems to be working.

-Feedback and suggestions for improvement of the idea and the code, are very much welcome, as we hope to make SciPipe a usable tool in the near future.
+Feedback and suggestions for improvement of the idea and the code are much welcome!

 ### A few words on the ideas behind SciPipe